-One of the most recognizable forms on the Dallas skyline, the 603 Munger complex with its three 20-foot tall roof-top water tanks has anchored the West End for over 100 years.
-Granite Properties recognized the potential for this landmark structure to attract a new breed of creative office tenants and restaurants, and purchased the complex in late 2015.
-Built in three phases from 1903 to 1922, the complex originally housed the Brown Cracker and Candy Company, which employed 1,000 workers and was the largest cracker factory in the country at the time.
-The building occupies a uniquely shaped site which was created by the influences of the many rail lines in the warehouse district, and the confluence of the two original City of Dallas survey grids.
-The resulting outdoor urban space is one of a very few of its kind and scale that remains as the city has grown.
+One of the most recognizable forms on the Dallas skyline, the three 20-foot-tall rooftop water tanks of 603 Munger have been visible in the West End for over 100 years.
+Granite Properties recognized the potential for this landmark structure to attract new creative-class office tenants and restaurants, and they purchased the complex in late 2015.
+Originally constructed in three phases from 1903 to 1922, the complex was built for the Brown Cracker and Candy Company, which employed 1,000 workers and was the largest cracker factory in the country at the time.
+Now re-opened as Factory Six03, the building occupies a uniquely shaped site defined by the paths of former rail spurs in the warehouse district, as well as the collision of the two original City of Dallas survey grids.
+The resulting outdoor urban space is one of a very few of its kind and scale in the West End.